 All refunds are processed within 45 days (usually within 1-2 weeks) after the institution’s determination that the student is owed a refund.

 Hardship Request Policy: A student can apply for a hardship exception to the refund policy by filling out a request and submitting it and documentation to the school via the website.
-Only students may apply (unless the student is in some way incapacited in which case a parent or other related party may submit the request on behalf of the student.
+Only students may apply (unless the student is in some way incapacitated in which case a parent or other related party may submit the request on behalf of the student.
 Otherwise we do not accept requests from parents, friends or others unless the student is a minor in which case the parent or guardian must submit the request and all documentation.
 The request must be made within ten days after the hardship event occurs for us to even consider a hardship request.
-We MAY consider a refund only under the following exceptions (please do not submit a request if your issue does not involve one of the following exceptions – issues with work, personal problems, child care issues, etc. do not qualify as an exception):
+We MAY consider an exception to the policy only under the following exceptions (please do not submit a request if your issue does not involve one of the following exceptions – issues with work, personal problems, child care issues, etc. do not qualify as an exception):

 1) if you receive activation orders from any branch of the military (you must not have known about this prior to the class start date and the activation must occur while you would still be enrolled)